Yale-EEB723/finalproject/README.md

 ## Methods

-While methodology is in flux refer to [my notes](https://github.com/isgilman/finalproject/blob/master/Genome_annotation_notes.md).
+While methodology is in flux refer to [the wikie](https://github.com/isgilman/finalproject/wiki).

 ## Results